Physics at the Edge: Benchmarking Quantisation Techniques and the Edge TPU for Neutrino Interaction Recognition: Measurements

 \section{Measurements}

 After the models have been quantised using the \gls{qat} fine-tuning step (as described in Section \ref{sec:qat}) and \gls{ptq} (as described in Section \ref{sec:ptq}), they have been compiled for the edge \gls{tpu} using the compiler version \texttt{16.0.384591198}.
 Subsequently, they have been deployed on the edge \gls{tpu} using a Linux system and connecting the edge \gls{tpu} via a USB-A to USB-C cable.
+The models were tasked with performing inference on the neutrino dataset described in Section \ref{sec:datasets} and identifying the neutrino interaction shown in each image.
 Results of the study are described below.